 Collection development, at the University Of Portland is a collaborative venture.
-Responsibility within the library rests with the Head of Technical Services and Collection Development and the librarians.
+Responsibility within the library rests with the Head of Collection Services and the librarians.
 Each librarian is assigned liaison functions with the primary responsibility for a host of collection development duties including working with departmental faculty, selection of materials, and monitoring of the library allocation for the discipline.

 Budget allocation criteria:

-The Head of Technical Services and Collection Development, in consultation with the Library Director, sets allocations at the University of Portland Library.
+The Head of Collection Services, in consultation with the Dean of the Library, sets allocations at the University of Portland Library.
 The library uses a formula to help allocate its acquisitions budget.
 The formula was first implemented in 1994 and has been adjusted annually in an attempt to find the appropriate balance of factors.
 Some criteria are: